Using Deep Learning to Power Multilingual Text Embeddings for Global Analysis, Part II

 - embeddings.tsv: a .tsv file with one text vector for each document

 - metadata.tsv: another .tsv file containing the the metadata (category and headline) for each document

 We’ve gone ahead and loaded the data into the TensorFlow projector, and the results are pretty darn cool:

 In this screenshot, we’ve color coded the vectors by category, and you can see that they are nicely separated into discrete areas of the projection.
 You can use the mouse tools to rotate, zoom, and filter the visualization.
 Click on an individual embedding to isolate the closest related articles.
 In the screenshot below we’ve selected the embedding for an article entitled “Mobiles ‘not media players yet.’”
 Notice that the nearby vectors are primarily also in the “tech” category and focus on mobile phones.

 Keep in mind that the vector clustering is based on the body of the articles, not their headlines, but you can still get a good sense of how Rosette’s text embeddings map related content in vector space through this projection.

 Try it out

 Getting started with text embeddings in Rosette API is easy.
-Sign up for your key today and make up to 10,000 calls a month for free, no credit card required!
+Sign up today for a 30-day free trial!
 Check out the text embedding documentation, and if you need help, get in touch with us.